 - Load-in of the set, the lights, the sound equipment, the main set pieces and the putting up of the set, lights and sound equipment will be the priority as soon as the production is given access to the performance space as booked.
-The lighting designer will normally assist the Operations & Technical Manager or designated staff with the hanging and setting of the lights for a production. - On the day of the cue-to-cue rehearsal but prior to the start of the cue-to-cue the lighting designer will input the basics of their design into the light board.
+The lighting designer will normally assist the Operations & Technical Manager or designated staff with the hanging and setting of the lights for a production. - Prior to the start of the cue-to-cue the lighting designer will input the basics of their design into the light board.
 This will be done alongside the director, who might involve the actors as well.
-The director will have final say on the light design at this point. - The lighting designer will have his/her design and equipment finalized in time for the scheduled cue-to-cue rehearsal.
+Lighting techs are not required for this component. - The lighting designer will have their design and equipment finalized in time for the scheduled cue-to-cue rehearsal.
 A small portion of that rehearsal may be used to make minor alterations to these designs, at the request of the director and with the permission of the Production Manager.
 This is so that volunteer time will not be wasted at this valuable technical rehearsal, and the show can be run at least once from one cue to another in a reasonable amount of time.
 The lighting designer, in conjunction with the Stage Manager of each production, will create the lighting cue sheet.
-The lighting designer will also train the lighting techs on operating the light board during this time.
+The lighting designer will also train the lighting techs on operating the light board during this time

-A dry tech rehearsal (no actors) will be held immediately after the cue-tocue rehearsal when needed or whenever possible so that backstage crew and tech crew can practice the technical aspects of the production.
+A dry tech rehearsal (no actors) will be held immediately after the cue-tocue rehearsal whenever possible/needed so that backstage crew and tech crew can practice the technical aspects of the production.
 The lighting designer will use that time for additional training of the lighting techs if needed.